 ELi (East Lansing Info) is unaffiliated with local government, is non-profit, and is overseen by a volunteer Board of Directors.
 We retain full authority over what we publish, and we take very seriously our duty to the community to provide accurate, nonpartisan, factual news.

-We do not take donations from individuals seated on or running for East Lansing City Council or East Lansing Public Schools Board of Trustees.
+We do not take donations from individuals seated on or running for East Lansing City Council, East Lansing Public Schools Board of Trustees, or a judgeship on the bench of the 54B District Court.
 We reserve the right to refuse donations from other individuals if we believe the donations could detract from our reputation as an independent, trustworthy, and reliable news source.

 The Board reviews possible corporate sponsorships and will decline any that might cause us editorial or reputational difficulties.
 We do not publish any “sponsored content” or “native advertising.”
 We acknowledge our gratitude to our corporate sponsors by presenting their logos in certain parts of our productions.
 We do not accept any conventional advertisements.